-Rob Fournier is entering his 16th season as the Wabash Valley College Head Baseball Coach.
+Rob Fournier is entering his 19th season as the Wabash Valley College Head Baseball Coach.
 A 1994 graduate of MacMurray College (B.S.
-Psychology and Physical Education) and a 1992 graduate of Ventura Community College (Associates of Arts), Fournier is looking forward to continued success with the Warrior team.
+Psychology and Physical Education), Fournier is looking forward to continued success with the Warrior team.

-Under his 16 years as Head Coach at WVC, Fournier's teams have experienced a lot of success on the field and in the classroom.
+During his 18 years as Head Coach at WVC, Fournier's teams have experienced a lot of success on the field and in the classroom.
 In his first year, he helped turn around a 12 - 34 team in 1996 to a 37 - 16 mark in 1997.
 Since then the standard of winning has remained intact.
-In the past 15 seasons the Warriors have been ranked consistently in the top 25 in the country.
-His teams have won 30 or more games every year with nine 40+ win seasons.
-The Warriors have also been able to win 5 regular season Great Rivers Athletic Conference titles, and have consistently finished among the top 3 teams in the highly competitive GRAC Division One NJCAA Conference.
-Fournier has won the GRAC Coach of the Year Award four times ('00, 03, 08, 10.).
+In the past 18 seasons the Warriors have been ranked consistently in the top 25 in the country.
+His teams have won 30 or more games every year.
+The Warriors have also been able to win 7 regular season Great Rivers Athletic Conference titles, and have consistently finished among the top 3 teams in the highly competitive GRAC Division One NJCAA Conference.
+Fournier has won the GRAC Coach of the Year Award seven times ('00, '02, '08, '10, '11, '13, '14).

-Bobby Segal, a former catcher at Indiana University, is in his 6th year coaching collegiate baseball and first season at Wabash Valley College.
-He works with the Warrior hitters and catchers in addition to serving as the program's recruiting coordinator.
+Bobby Segal, a former catcher at Indiana University, is in his eighth year as a collegiate coach, fourth season as a recruiting coordinator and third campaign at Wabash Valley College.
+He works with the Warrior hitters and catchers in addition to coaching third base.

 In seven years at the collegiate level, Segal has helped his schools to a 372-129 (.743) overall record and 116-46 (.716) mark in league play.
 His clubs have earned five national rankings and made five appearances in national postseason tournaments.